 Payment: via Zelle 516-477-0852 or paper check to address above.
 Entire Adventure Race fee $100 ($60 if you're using your own boat).
 Kayak only would be $90, bike and/or trek only would be $30.
 Early birds (before Labor Day) will get a $10 discount and LIOC members get another $10 discount.

 We'll meet at the Nissequogue River State Park at 7:45am (Park starts charging at 8) in the NW parking lot (see map).
 We’ll hand out final maps and “Control sheets” that you’ll write onto as you find each control checkpoint.
-We'll leave our cars, with bikes locked up, and take the Kayak Rental shuttle to Paul Givens Park.
+We'll leave our cars, with bikes locked up, or not, and take the Kayak Rental shuttle to Paul Givens Park.
 If you have your own boat, you can drop it off at Paul Givens, then drive one car back to NRSP and take the shuttle back.

 If you enjoyed the race, please post your comments and pictures on our Facebook page.